ahn1305/Blog-community/README.md

 # Blog-community

-## This blog was made for students to share their project ideas and learning resources.
+<b> This blog was made for students to share their project ideas and learning resources. <b />

 ### Click the link below and know more about the webapp